anee-helsinki/LoveAndGenre/README.md

-## Digital Approaches to Analyzing and Translating Emotion
+## What is Love?
+Digital Approaches to Analyzing and Translating Emotion

-This is the repository containing the data used for and created while writing the article "Digital Approaches to Analyzing and Translating Emotion."
-The creation of this data has been funded by the Academy of Finland (decision numbers 298647, 312051, and 330727).
+This is the repository containing the data used for and created while writing the article "What Is Love?
+Digital Approaches to Analyzing and Translating Emotion" in Karen Sonik and Ulrike Steinert (eds.), The Routledge Handbook of Emotions in the Ancient Near East.

 The Folders: